Dream Park: Barsoom Project

-The Fimbulwinter Game has a terrible reputation.
-Set in (simulated) Northern Alaska, it was supposed to explore Inuit mythology, with players heading off a Lovecraftian cult's efforts to plunge the world into a new ice age.
-Right up until one of the players accidentally shot several people, when a real gun was mixed in with the props.
+The Fimbulwinter Game has a challenging reputation.
+Set in (simulated) Northern Alaska, it is explores Inuit mythology, with the Gamers tasked with heading off a Lovecraftian cult's efforts to plunge the world into a new ice age.
+It was a tough but fair Game ... until one of the Players accidentally shot several people after an unmodified gun with live ammunition was mixed in with the harmless prop guns.

 As a result, no one has played the Fimbulwinter Game in years.
-But some enterprising individuals want to repackage it as a "fat ripper special", the LARP equivalent of a diet and exercise program.
-The challenges are re-themed to force the participants to improve their eating habits, and rethink their lifestyle.
-And so a team of overweight weekend warriors set off to save the world.
+However, some enterprising individuals at Dream Park want to repackage it as a "Fat Ripper Special", the LARP equivalent of a diet and exercise program.
+The challenges are re-themed to compel the participants to improve their eating habits and rethink their lifestyles, be they eating unhealthily or dealing with anorexia.
+And so a team of (mostly) overweight weekend warriors set off to save the world, and perhaps themselves.

-Meanwhile, the rest of Dream Park is closed to the public.
+Meanwhile, apart from the Gaming area Dream Park has been closed to the public.
 The company is pitching investors on a mission to Mars, and some of the wealthiest people in the world are there to review the proposal (and have the theme park rides all to themselves).

-But the "accident" all those years ago was no accident – the gun was deliberately planted there.
+But the "accident" all those years ago was no accident; the gun was deliberately planted in the Fimbulwinter Game.
 An old enemy has returned, lurking among the investors.
-Someone who looks at the Barsoom Proposal, and sees only new ways to inflict global terror – and ruin Dream Park in the process.
+Someone who looks at the Barsoom Proposal and sees only new ways to inflict global terror – and ruin Dream Park in the process.

-But that is not the only surprise.
-There is someone among the players who shouldn't be there.
-Someone whose life was ruined by the original Fimbulwinter Game.
+That is not the only surprise.
+There is someone among the Gamers who shouldn't be there: someone whose life was ruined by the original Fimbulwinter Game.
+And so Alex Griffin has to invoke the use of the Park's reserved Player slot to put his second in command into the Game, not only to save the target among the potential investors in the Barsoom Project, but also to solve that murder from long ago.